space-schnoodle/mini-microservices-app-example/README.md

 ### Node version

-For comments service and post service is 16.0.0.
+For comments service and post service is v16.0.0.

+For the client using node v19.3.0